 Why do younger children need to be vaccinated?

 We are still seeing younger children admitted to the hospital with COVID-19 and respiratory disease.
 There have been 1.8 million COVID cases in 5- to 11-year-olds in the United States.
 Additionally, we’re seeing children hospitalized with multisystem inflammatory syndrome (MIS-C), which is a common illness that occurs post-COVID infection.
+Record numbers of children have been hospitalized in the Omicron wave, including here in Rochester.
 There are 28 million children in this age group and the best protection is to be vaccinated and continue with masking and distancing as recommended.
 It’s important to protect children, and prevention strategies and vaccinations are our best methods.

 The Delta variant has hit young children especially hard, sickening more kids than were diagnosed earlier in the pandemic.
+Additionally, the Omicron wave has seen record numbers of pediatric hospitalizations throughout the country, with vaccinated children being less likely to be hospitalized during the wave.
 Vaccination will help prevent those infections, keep kids in school, and help stop COVID’s spread.

 Are the vaccines safe and effective for my children?